bootchk/multiProtocolNordic/readme.md

  work in progress, not working.

-Initially derived from NRF SDK examples/multiprotocol/ble_app_gzll Modified to be object oriented, hopefully more understandable and modifiable.
+Initially derived from NRF SDK examples/multiprotocol/ble_app_gzll Modified to be object oriented: more understandable and modifiable.
 Then derived from examples/ble_peripheral/ble_app_template, which uses more abstractions from the SDK.

 Project is C++
 Some hacks necessary to get C code to compile with C++ Project uses Eclipse managed make (no makefile, uses Project>Properties)

+Architecture
+-

+Layers
+    - Facade classes
+    - Modules from SDK
+    - SD

+Modules from SDK require linking in certain .c files that implement the modules on top of SD.
+Modules abtract away some complexities of the alternative: dealing with certain SD events yourself.

+The SD is closed source.
+SD usually burned to flash in a separate step.
+Requires linking to SD headers.
+Calls to the SD are via SVC instruction.
+Callbacks with events from SD to registered handlers.

 Dependencies